MastersNYEngineering/Tutorial/README.md

 <hr />

-### Control Flow
+## Control Flow
 Your code reads from top to bottom.
 However, control flow statements allow you to control the flow of your program.
 You are able to repeat code until something is true, run different code based on the value of a variable, jump around in your program, and so much more.

-#### Boolean Expressions
+### If statements and Boolean Expressions
 The most basic way to "control the flow" of a program is with `if` statements.
 An `if` statement allows you to branch off based on whether something is true or false.
-That "something" is called a "boolean expression," something that is reduced to `true` or `false`.
-Usually, a boolean expression compares the values of two variables.
+That "something" is called a "boolean expression," a statement that is reduced to `true` or `false`.
+Usually, a boolean expression *compares* the values of two variables.

 Examples: